Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Prompt Engineering

 \subsection{Number of examples}

 Prompt examples have been shown to be effective models for shaping the desired responses of an LLM \citep[e.g.,][]{brown_language_2020,reynolds_prompt_2021_local,liu_what_2021_local,bommasani_opportunities_2021_local}.
+An example, presented to the LLM as part of the prompt (again, just in plain-text language), influences what a language model produces.
+In general, the inclusion of examples biases the LLM to produce responses that are similar to the examples.

-We explore the impact of including examples in the template-based approach.
+Given the potential utility of examples, we explore the impact of including examples in the template-based approach.
 A prompt example for delivering a package is depicted at the start of the prompt in Table~\ref{tab:gpt_Example}.
 These examples are created by a developer (not constructed by the agent).
 However, to-date we use only a few distinct examples and the examples are matched to the robot's assumed ``pre-programmed'' capabilities (other examples used for experiments: ``store package'' and ``fetch printout'').
-Long-term, it might be worthwhile to provide a small library of pre-defined examples with a task-learning robot.
+Long-term, a small library of pre-defined examples could be included with a task-learning robot.

 We also evaluated prompts that did not include any examples.
 The last row of Table~\ref{tab:gpt_Example} shows the response to the prompt without examples.
 All LLM settings are the same, but the response generated contains many steps that are not relevant or interpretable.
 Based on early explorations in which the lack of examples provided poor results while three generic examples led to significant improvements over many different task learning prompts, we decided to include at least one example in future explorations.
-Results are mixed as to what number of examples is optimal in a prompt \citep{liu_what_2021_local}.
+There is not consensus in the LLM community about what number of examples is optimal in prompt engineering \citep{liu_what_2021_local}.
 We used between 1 and 3 examples, and analyze the effect of the number of examples on the quality of the responses.